alfg/murmur-rest/README.md

 docker run -it -p 8080:8080 --rm murmur-rest
 ```

-* Load `http://{VM IP}:8080/servers/` into the browser to test.
+* Load `http://localhost:8080/servers/` into the browser to test.
-If you're unsure what your Docker VM's host is, just run `docker-machine ls` to check.

 ###  Deployment for Production